system76/docs/_articles/desktop-environment.md

 `/usr/share/xsessions/`

 Another solution is to switch to the lightdm-gtk-greeter following the instructions above.
-This secondary greeter is installed with Gnome, or can be installed manually with this command:
+This secondary greeter is installed with GNOME, or can be installed manually with this command:

 ```
 sudo apt install lightdm-gtk-greeter